TommasoBelluzzo/MacroUO/README.md

 ### Code

 The source code is completely undocumented and has no descriptive comments; I know it's a bad practice, but I really don't have time to create a proper documentation.
-Anyway, everything should be pretty straightforward since it's just a simple form with some buttons.
+Nevertheless, everything should be pretty straightforward since it's just a simple form with a few buttons.

 The following method (which can be found within the `ApplicationDialog` class):